SwissHacks-2025/raiffeisen/Balance Segment Figures.md

-We cannot provide detailed earnings in each segment (not disclosed).
+We cannot provide detailed earnings in each segment.
 Approx. it is like the following:
 * 30% Mortgages
 * 30% Basic Banking
 * 20% Corporate Banking